vectary/vectary.github.io/viewer-api/methods.md

 > See the [live demo](https://codepen.io/vectary/pen/MWgrgZV?editors=1011)

 ### setRotationAbsolute()
-Rotates the object or group specified by name, by the defined angles on the x, y, z axis.
+Rotates any object in scene (mesh, group, light or camera) specified by name, by the defined angles on the x, y, z axis.
 Order of rotation execution can be defined as order parameter - default value is XYZ (must be all capital letters).
 Rotation is changed to the specified rotation.
 - Input: Object/Group name (string), Rotation (array: [number, number, number]), _Optional:_ Order (string)
 - Returns: boolean